 It is difficult to say whether TMD (disease of the TMJ) can be completely cured however, it can be well managed and controlled to the level that patients are completely comfortable and fully functional.
 Many advancements have been made to alleviate many or all of the debilitating symptoms that are associated with TMD (TMJ).

 At this time this, there has been no evidence that laser tooth whitening causes cancer.
 However, there has been very little research done in this area.
 It is best to discuss your options with a dentist before starting any time of whitening procedure to make sure that it is safe for you.

-No, laser teeth whitening does not work on veneers.
-Veneers are usually made of ceramic or porcelain and cannot be whitened although they can stain if eating or drinking a variety of foods and or drinks that contain colour.
-It is recommended to whiten your teeth before placing veneers, crowns or bridges on your teeth.
+Laser teeth whitening does not work on veneers.
+Veneers are typically made from ceramic or porcelain, meaning they’re unable to be whitened.
+Staining from eating or drinking foods containing color is possible, which is why it’s recommended to whiten teeth before placing veneers, crowns, or bridges on teeth.

 Periodontal therapy includes both surgical and non-surgical approach to help disinfect the harmful bacteria in between the gum and the tooth (called the sulcus/pocket).
 It is used to restore health to the supporting tissue to reduce the chances of tooth loss.
 There are several ways to disrupt the bacteria such as lasers, antibiotics scaling and root planing to name a few.

 FIND OUT HOW WE CAN HELP YOU ACHIEVE YOUR GREATEST SMILE!